Ever stared at a Cold‑War themed crossword and felt like you’d just stepped into a time‑traveling puzzle?

 Every intersection is a cross‑check.
 If you know one word, the letters it shares with others can confirm or rule out possibilities.

-Step 4: make use of the Key When Stuck
+Step 4: apply the Key When Stuck

 If you’re still blocked, pull out the answer key.
 Don’t just copy; use it to see the logic behind each placement.
 Notice how “SPEECH” fits into a clue about “Oration delivered at the Berlin Summit.”